scotthartley/kinmodel/README.md

 At this point, primary interaction with kinmodel will probably be through the fit_kinetics.py executable.
 Basic usage is of the form `fitkinetics.py model_name exp_data.csv`, where `model_name` defines the kinetic model to be applied and `exp_data.csv` is a csv file containing experimental concentration vs time data for relevant species.
 The program will output a txt file of the fit parameters and best-fit curves and a pdf with the plots.
 At present it produces two plots so different species can be visualized separately.
 There are a number of command line options.
 Help is available via `fitkinetics.py -h`.

-Some models are included as part of the default installation, but new ones can be defined in a separate dictionary and then loaded with the `-m filename.py` option.
+Some models are included as part of the default installation, but new ones can be defined in a separate dictionary stored in filename.py and then loaded with the `-m filename` option.
 This new file should have the following form:

 ```
 from kinmodel.KineticModel import KineticModel